Call for 2021 Scholar-In-Residence

 Each year, the village selects a faculty member to serve as the Scholar-in-Residence (SIR) in the village.
 The goal of the program is to foster meaningful dialogue between students and faculty outside the classroom.
 The SIR serves as a role model for village students as they develop as young scholars and researchers.
+The Honors and Scholars Village is currently in the process of selecting our 2021-2022 Scholar in Residence position.
+Stay tuned for more information!

 For more information, contact Dr. Scott O’Leary, Honors and Scholars Village Director